softinio/softinio.com/content/post/all-good-things-come-to-an-end.md

 ### What will happen to [SF Bay Area techies](https://www.youtube.com/channel/UCx317LNd-AlbTcE_0FkdJcg)

-- The [San Francisco Bay Area Techies YouTube Channel](https://www.youtube.com/channel/UCx317LNd-AlbTcE_0FkdJcg) will live for over, hosting recordings of some of the technical talks I had organized.
+- The [San Francisco Bay Area Techies YouTube Channel](https://www.youtube.com/channel/UCx317LNd-AlbTcE_0FkdJcg) will live forever, hosting recordings of some of the technical talks I had organized.
 - The sfbayareatechies.com website will be shutdown.
-- The sfbayareatechies slack, discord and clubhouse club will be shutdown.
+- The sfbayareatechies twitter, slack, discord and clubhouse club will be shutdown.

 ### What is next for me